StephenB92/bjj-hub-dublin/README.md

 ### Design

 1. Colour Scheme
-    * The colour scheme represents the five belt levels in Brazilian Jiu Jitsu; white, blue, purple, brown, black.
+    * The colour scheme on the home and clubs in Dublin pages represent the five belt levels in Brazilian Jiu Jitsu; white, blue, purple, brown, black.
 It starts at white in the header, then sections in the order of blue, purple and brown with the footer being black.

 2. Typography
     * The Roboto-Condensed family is used in the header text and section titles with Nunito being used in the individual section content.
 Sans-serif is set as the fallback font in every case in case the other fonts cannot be imported correctly.
 Roboto-Condensed and Nunito are used as they are clean, sleek and modern looking.